bhklab/handbook/docs/grants/Preparing_for_Submission.md

 ## Step 1: Registration

 - Register on the funding agency's submission portal listed in Identifying_Suitable_Grants.md
     - In most cases, this has to be done from the PI's account.
 Ask Benjamin or Sisira

 - Create or update your profile with current contact information and institutional details
     - Ask Soleil for Benjamin's updated CV

 - Obtain necessary identifiers of participants (e.g., CCV ID, ORCID)

+!!! tip "Pro Tip"
-**Pro Tip:  Attend webinars detailing the grant submission conducted by grant agencies.**
+    Attend webinars detailing the grant submission conducted by grant agencies.

 ## Step 2: Letter of Intent (LOI) or Registration (if required)